Is a Pure Sinewave Inverter Worth It?

 How do I use a Power Inverter?

-Before connecting an inverter to a battery, it is important to determine the power requirements of the devices you want to power and to choose an inverter that is capable of meeting those requirements.
+Before connecting an inverter to a battery, it is important to determine the power requirements of the devices you want to power and check that the inverter you're using is capable of meeting those requirements.

 How to calculate battery size